 Does depression keep you from feeling in control of your days?
-You may find that you can get help with your symptoms if you set up a routine.
+You may find that having a routine helps you with your symptoms.

 Try this planner to map out your day and get on a schedule.
 It also works like a journal to help you track your mood.
 Plus, you can compare what you planned to do with what you actually did.

 After a few weeks, you might see patterns that you never noticed before.
 For instance, you may find that you feel worse at one time of the day or during a particular activity.
-It could also show you the things that tend to make you anxious.
+It could also help you recognize the things that tend to make you anxious.

 Once you start seeing trends like these, you can prepare more for the times when you might feel depressed.
 That way, you can make a plan to deal with them or avoid them altogether.